Story Highlights• Officials say state law prevented them from banning Speaker's travel

-The Atlanta attorney took a commercial flight, he has said, because he couldn't afford a private jet.
+The Atlanta lawyer said he took a commercial flight because he couldn't afford a private jet.

 Timeline: Hours passed before CDC notified

-About six hours after Speaker entered the country, DHS officials were told that he had been allowed into the U.S. It took another 90 minutes before DHS notified the CDC, according to the congressional timeline.
+About six hours after Speaker entered the country, DHS officials were told that he had been allowed into the United States.
+It took another 90 minutes before DHS notified the CDC, according to the congressional timeline.

-The DHS official said it is "impractical and unrealistic" to expect that notification should have come within minutes, especially considering it was the middle of the night.
+The DHS official said it is "impractical and unrealistic" to expect that notification should have come within minutes, especially in the middle of the night.

 Once across the border, Speaker and his new wife drove a rented car to Albany, New York, spent the night in a hotel and drove to New York City the next day, where Speaker was placed in isolation at Bellevue Hospital.

-According to the timeline, Speaker told the border agent he was crossing into the U.S. only for the day.
+According to the timeline, Speaker told the border agent he was crossing into the United States only for the day.
 An investigation is under way to determine whether Speaker lied to the border agent, the DHS official said.

 On May 28, Speaker was flown aboard a CDC jet to Atlanta's Grady Hospital, where a federal order placed him in isolation, the first such order in more than four decades.

 Three days later, Speaker was flown aboard a private jet to Denver, Colorado, where he checked into National Jewish Medical and Research Center, which specializes in treating drug-resistant cases of TB.

 He has since been undergoing a series of tests there and has been placed on antibiotic therapy.
 On Tuesday, his attending physician, Dr. Charles Daley, said he is "doing quite well" and that a third and last sputum test had come back negative.
 (Watch a profile of Speaker )